obonaventure/cnp3/book-2nd/protocols/ipv6b.rst

      A MAC address

  MAC addresses are allocated in blocks of :math:`2^{20}`.
-When a company registers for a block of MAC addresses, it receives an identifier. company identifier is then used to populated the `c` bits of the MAC addresses.
+When a company registers for a block of MAC addresses, it receives an identifier.
+The company identifier is then used to populated the `c` bits of the MAC addresses.
 The company can allocate all addresses in starting with this prefix and manages the `m` bits as it wishes.

   .. figure:: pkt/macaddr-eui64.png
      :align: center